1jour1vin

 Wine rated (2025 guide) 92/100

-A Blanc de Noir without dosage.
-The nose offers a bold palette of cherry, blackcurrant, and blueberry aromas, very fresh and direct.
-The palate is assertive and deep from the outset, with beautiful fullness; the phenolic compounds are very present and the dry style works well here.
-Drink now or keep for two to three years.
+A Blanc de Noir with no dosage.
+The nose offers a bold array of aromas of cherry, blackcurrant, and blueberry, very fresh and direct.
+The palate is assertive and deep from the first sip, with lovely fullness; the phenolic compounds are prominent, and the dry style works well here.
+Enjoy now or cellars for two to three years.

 Le Figaro vins